MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-security-governance-and-compliance.md

 <!-- docutune:casing "Contoso Financials" -->

-# AKS enterprise-scale platform security governance and compliance
+# AKS enterprise-scale platform security, governance, and compliance

 This article walks through aspects of Azure Kubernetes Service (AKS) security governance to think about before implementing any solution.